Skip to main content

 June 10, 2018

-Military Social Workers may work within the Department of Social Work, the Community Mental Health Service, the Family Advocacy Program and the Alcohol and Drug Abuse Prevention and Control Program to develop and implement disease prevention and health promotion programs.
-They may also participate in or lead research into social issues such as pre-deployment and post-deployment resiliency, comprehensive healthcare, and transitioning to civilian life.
-Military social workers may also assist in the training of medical personnel.
+Additionally, military social workers develop and implement disease prevention and health promotion programs.
+They also participate in or lead research into social issues such as predeployment and postdeployment resiliency, comprehensive health care, and transitioning to civilian life.
+Military social workers assist in the training of medical personnel as well.

-They may obtain employment at veterans’ service organizations, military-related agencies, or start their own private practice.
-Service Centers located at military bases also offer employment to social workers who can provide financial management assistance, relocation support, and services to family members with special needs.
+They may obtain employment at veterans’ service organizations or military-related agencies.
+They may also start their own private practice.
+Service centers located at military bases offer employment to social workers who can provide financial management assistance, relocation support, and services to family members with special needs.

-According to an article by the National Center for Biotechnology Information (NCBI), social work professionals practicing micro military social work need to understand:
+According to an article published in the Journal of Social Work Education, professionals practicing military social work need to understand:

 • Military culture and subcultures